jaredhanson/oauth2orize-acdc/README.md

 exists within a separate domain (provided appropriate level of trust has been established).

-This functionality allows for a formn federation in which an access tokens are issued by a single authoritative authorization server, while authorization (and consent) can be obtained from an external authorization server.
+This functionality allows for a form of federation in which an access tokens are issued by a single authoritative authorization server, while authorization (and consent) can be obtained from an external authorization server.
 Such a deployment model is particularly relevant to SaaS providers that offer business